 SoftBank-backed Vir Biotechnology's shares tumble in market debut

-Oct 11 (Reuters) - Shares of SoftBank-backed Vir Biotechnology Inc VIR.O plunged nearly 19.3% on their debut on Friday, adding to the gloom in the IPO market following WeWork's failed attempt to list on the stock market.
+Oct 11 (Reuters) - Shares of SoftBank-backed Vir Biotechnology Inc VIR.O fell as much as 28% in one of the worst market debuts in recent months, adding to the gloom in the IPO market after WeWork's failed attempt to list its stock.

-Shares opened at $16.15 giving the biotech firm a market capitalization of $1.77 billion.

-The San Francisco-based infectious disease researcher raised $142.9 million, selling its offering at $20 per share.
-It had set a price range of $20-$22 per share.
+Vir's disastrous IPO deals another blow to Japan's SoftBank 9984.T, which is still smarting from the botched initial public offering of WeWork last month following increased investor skepticism regarding the office-sharing startup's path to profitability.

 Vir researches new therapies for infectious diseases such as hepatitis, tuberculosis and HIV, and counts some of the most high-profile investors in the industry among its backers.